composer/composer/doc/05-repositories.md

 ### Path

-In addition to the artifact repository, you can use the path one, which allow you to depends on a relative directory.
+In addition to the artifact repository, you can use the path one, which allows you to depend on a relative directory.
 This can be especially useful when dealing with monolith repositories.

 For instance, if you have the following directory structure in your repository: